 Length (16 bits): Length of the request in bytes, including the 4 bytes for channel id and length.

-Bitrate (32 bits): The maximum sub-session channel media bitrate, expressed in bits per second.
+Maximum Bitrate (32 bits): The maximum sub-session channel media bitrate, expressed in bits per second.

+Preferred Bitrate (32 bits): The preferred sub-session channel media bitrate, expressed in bits per second and only present in v2 SCR packets.
+The preferred bitrate indicates a bitrate less than or equal to the maximum bitrate that is preferred based on current network conditions or other criteria.
+A sender may send a bitrate higher than the preferred bitrate if necessary, but must always send a bitrate lower than the requested maximum bitrate.

 Policy Type (16 bits): The policy type ID for the request.
 If no specific policy is desired by the requester this field must be set to 0.
 If non-zero, the value must match a policy ID specified by the sender in their most recent SDP message for this source.